A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Spectra and covariance matrices

 The power spectrum estimates need to be deconvolved for the effects of the sky mask (described by the coupling matrix ${\bf K}^{ij}$), the \Planck\ instrumental beams and the effects of the finite size of the sky pixels, which we assume are described by functions that depend only on multipole $\ell$.
 To simplify the discussion, we will discuss estimates of the temperature power spectrum.
 The power spectra measured on the incomplete sky are related to the theoretical power spectrum as \

 where $W^{TTTT}_{\ell}$ is the TTTT beam transfer function for the particular pair of maps $(i, j)$ used to compute $\rtensor {C^{TT}}$ and $\pi_\ell$ is the correction for finite pixel size returned by the \healpix\ routine {\tt pixel\_window} (which we have verified, by simulation, accurately describes the effects of the finite pixel size for the sky masks used in this paper).
-The beam transfer functions vary slightly depending on how much sky is excluded by the masks; in our analysis we use beam transfer functions computed for similar (but not strictly identical) sky cuts to those used to estimate the power spectra.
+The beam transfer functions vary slightly depending on how much sky is excluded by the masks; in our analysis we use beam transfer functions computed \GE{for the smoothed apodised masks shown Fig. \ref{fig:tempmasks} used to estimate the power spectra, ignoring small differences arising from missing pixels, masks for point source holes, extended sources and CO emission (which account for such a small sky area that they have negligible impact on the isotropised beam transfer functions)}.
 We then form the spectra $\tilde C^{TT}_\ell$ and $\hat C^{TT}_\ell$:

 and take $\hat C_\ell$ as our estimate of the theory spectrum $C_\ell$.
 Note that Eq. \ref{equ:C6b} assumes that the product $W^{TTTT}_\ell\pi^2_\ell$ is much broader than the width of the mask coupling matrix $(K^{TT})^{-1}_{\ell \ell^\prime}$.
 The generalization of these equations to polarized beams is discussed in Sect.\ \ref{subsec:planck_beams}.